Wold-type decomposition for doubly twisted left-invertible covariant representations: Basic notations and preparatory results: doubly twisted left-invertible covariant representations

 \section{Basic notations and preparatory results: doubly twisted left-invertible covariant representations}

-The tensor product system of Hilbert spaces studied by Arveson \cite{A89} and discrete product system of $C^*$-correspondences was studied by Fowler \cite{F02}.
-In this section we recall several notions related to product systems of $C^*$-correspondences and twisted doubly commuting case from (see \cite{F02,S06, SZ08, SS26}) and explore wandering subspaces for doubly twisted covariant representations of product systems.
+The tensor product system of Hilbert spaces was studied by Arveson \cite{A89} and the discrete product system of $C^*$-correspondences was studied by Fowler \cite{F02}.
+In this section, we recapture the several notions related to the product systems of $C^*$-correspondences and the twisted doubly commuting case from (see \cite{F02,S06, SZ08, SS26}) and examine wandering subspaces for the doubly twisted covariant representations of product systems.